fflamerie/zotero_easy/docs/zotero_easy_HANDOUT.md

 ![zotero][zotero]
 [Zotero knowledge base : Why does Zotero store PDF annotations in its database instead of in the PDF file?](https://www.zotero.org/support/kb/annotations_in_database)

-## 5. Identifying and installing the standard bibliographic styles for your field in Zotero
+## 5. Identifying and installing the standard citation styles for your field in Zotero

 ![zotero_cite](img/zotero_cite.png)